 The Consensus Forecasting Group met on May 22, 2020 and reduced its revenue projections for both the General Fund and Road Fund for Fiscal Year 20 at the request of State Budget Director John Hicks.
 The revised revenue estimate for the General Fund is \$10.9 billion, down 4% from the official enacted estimate of \$11.4 billion.
 The revised revenue estimate for the Road Fund is \$1.39 billion, down 10.4% from the official enacted estimate of \$1.55 billion.
 The projected revenue shortfall for the General Fund can be addressed through the budget reduction plan included in Part VI of House Bill 352 from the 2020 Regular Session of the General Assembly.
-The projected revenue shortfall for the Road Fund would not fall under the enacted budget reduction plan in House Bill 352 and must be addressed by future action of the General Assembly.
+The projected revenue shortfall for the General Assembly.
 Governor Beshear may call a special session to address the Road Fund shortfall before the end of the fiscal year.